 - Back and abdominal pain

 - Pain while urinating

 Lawsuits have been filed alleging that Takeda Pharmaceuticals withheld information about the link between bladder cancer and the use of Actos.
 Many claim that the manufacturer acted negligently in marketing the drug, subsequently leading to users developing bladder cancer, among other dangerous conditions.
 In April 2015, Takeda Pharmaceuticals settled the largest number of claims in United States history, paying over $2 billion dollars for more than 9,000 claims.

 Legal Aid for Users

 Consumers who have suffered from bladder cancer while taking Actos should consult legal representation.
 Attorneys will be able to evaluate user claims and assess whether one may be eligible for legal action.
-If you believe that you or a loved one have been affected, contact The Law Offices of Peter G. Angelos, P.C. for a no-charge consultation.
+If you believe that you or a loved one have been affected, contact Peter Angelos Law for a no-charge consultation.